kondo238/Capiscum_Genomic_Background_Analysis/README.md

 **1.ustacks** **:** construct short contigs called ‘stacks’ by de novo assembly from filtered reads (.fastq) of all samples and defined loci called ‘catalogs’

+※In the script, the maximum number of allowed mismatches between stacks (‘-M’) was set to 5, and the minimum depth of coverage to create a stack (‘-m’) was set to 3

 **2.cstacks** **:** develop catalog list

 **3.sstacks** **:** explore the stacks that matched each catalog